odiocsi/BobTheArrow/readme.md

     - `download_path`: The path of the folder where the bot downloads the music.
     - `database_path`: The path of the JSON file containing the database.
 - **Components:**
+    - `setlang`: Enables or disables to change the language of the bot through a command.
     - `musicplayer`: Enables or disables the music player.
     - `rivalsapi`: Enables or disables the Marvel Rivals API.
     - `lolapi`: Enables or disables the League of Legends API.
+    - `wfapi`: Enables or disables the Warframe API.
+    - `membercount`: Enables or disables the membercount function.
     - `moderation`: Enables or disables the moderation functions.
     - `welcome`: Enables or disables welcome messages.
     - `clear`: Enables or disables the clear command.
     - `prefixchange`: Enables or disables the command prefix change function.
     - `systemmessage`: Enables or disables the system message command.
+    - `serverstats`: Enables or disables the Server statistics function.

 ### .env and Database Setup
 1. rename the `database-empty.json` file to `database.json`